Aakash Repeater Courses

 Fluidity- The tendency of a particle to flow is known as fluidity.
 Liquids and gases can flow.

-Filling of a gas container- The gases can fill the container with a large amount when we applied external pressure.
+Filling of a gas container- The gases can fill the container with a large amount when we apply external pressure.

 Shape- Solids have fixed shapes and boundaries.
 Liquid and gases have no fixed shape and definite boundaries.

 Kinetic energy- The energy possessed by particles due to their motion is known as kinetic energy.
-Gas has maximum kinetic energy as they have more random motion.
+Gas has maximum kinetic energy because they have more random motion.

 Answer:

-The molecules of gas can have the tendency to move in all random direction due to their high kinetic energy.
+The molecules of gas can have the tendency to move in any random direction due to their high kinetic energy.

 Answer: